paser-group/continuous-secsoft/ssp-spr26/project/README.md

 - Create a function that constructs a zero shot prompt to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that constructs a few shot prompt to identify key data elements in the two input documents.
 Output of this function will be a string.
 - Create a function that constructs a chain of thought prompt to identify key data elements in the two input documents.
 Output of this function will be a string.
-- Create a function that uses each of the constructed prompts to identify key data elements in the two input documents.
+- Create a function that uses each of the constructed prompts to identify key data elements (KDEs) in the two input documents.
 Your function must use the [GPT-OSS-SAFEGUARD-120B](https://huggingface.co/openai/gpt-oss-safeguard-120b) large language model (LLM) or the [GPT-OSS-SAFEGUARD-20B](https://huggingface.co/openai/gpt-oss-safeguard-20b) LLM.
+One KDE can map to multiple requirements.
 As output, the function will generate a nested dictionary will the following fields:

 ```
 - element1:
   - name:
-  - type:
   - requirements:
     - req1
     - req2